cmlibs/zinc/README.txt

 Zinc is released under the Mozilla Public License v2.0.
 See file LICENSE.txt in the same folder.

-Zinc is currently built and tested on Windows, Max OSX and Linux.
+Zinc is currently built and tested on Windows, Max OS X and Linux.
 Developer and release binaries are available for download.

 Further information, downloads, examples and help pages are available at: http://www.physiomeproject.org/software/zinclibrary/